 Harvard Undergraduate Japan Policy Network

-Harvard Undergraduate Japan Policy Network (HUJPN) is a new project expected to be registered as a student organization at Harvard College in Fall 2022.
+Harvard Undergraduate Japan Policy Network (HUJPN) is a recognized student organization at Harvard College.
 Japan has long been a leading nation in terms of economic growth, international security, technology, and many other fields.
 However, Japan is perceived to have stagnated or declined in the last three decades as other countries, such as China, emerged as new powers in international affairs.
 With a variety of pressing issues and threats, including missile launches by North Korea and an aging population, Japan is at a significant turning point for both itself and the world.
 In thinking about where the world goes, Japan's policy issues should receive more careful and sustained attention, particularly from those abroad in the United States.

 Through a series of speaker forums with professors and prominent figures in their respective fields, along with student publications, we hope to generate more interest in Japan that dives deeper into Japan's politics, policy, economy, and society than other culture-based clubs that exist today.
 We are also interested in making a real-world impact on discussions of politics related to Japan through consultations with local governments and high-level collaborations with institutions both in Japan and the U.S..
 As the name suggests, we will network students and scholars in the U.S. with people in Japan and resources for active engagement and collaborations.

-※ We acknowledge the support and advice we have received from the Program on the US-Japan Relations at the Weatherhead Center for International Affairs, Harvard University (https://programs.wcfia.harvard.edu/us-japan).
+※ We acknowledge the support and advice we have received from the Program on the US-Japan Relations at the Weatherhead Center for International Affairs, Harvard University.